 What not too long ago would have been considered tiny, squalid dwellings exploiting the poor who could afford nothing else, are now touted as the wave of the future — the trendy digs of up-and-coming geeks who work in the computer industry around (and increasingly in) San Francisco.

 The average rent for a studio apartment in San Francisco is $2,126 (an increase of 22% since 2008) , but these “micro-apartments” will go for $1,200 to $1,500 per month.
 You can do the comparative math — and make sure you do it from a landlord’s point of view; i.e., how many 220 sq. ft. micro-apartments will fit into the 1000 sq.ft. space now occupied by a real studio apartment.
+Depending where you choose to live, the prices for renting will vary.
+Whether you’re looking for rent bayview Aurora or want to live in New York, you’ll definitely find the perfect place for your needs.

 It seems to us that these figures speak for themselves, and make clear what sort of future is envisioned for America by the “new urbanists” whose spokesmen, as far as we can tell, tend to live in posh suburban homes or luxurious condos in the better parts of cities.